fsuri/Pequin-Artifact/README.md

 In addition to Basil, this artifact contains prototype implementations for three baselines: 1) An extension of the original codebase for Tapir, a Crash Failure replicated and sharded key-value store, as well as 2) TxHotstuff and 3) TxBFTSmart, two Byzantine Fault Tolerant replicated and sharded key-value stores built atop 3rd party implementations of consensus modules.

+## Benchmarks:

+TPCC

+Auction

+Seats

+YCSB-Tables

 ### Concrete claims in the paper

-- **Main claim 1**: Basil's throughput is within a small factor (within 4x on TPCC, 3x on Smallbank, and 2x on Retwis)  of that of Tapir, a state of the art Crash Fault Tolerant database.
+- **Main claim 1**: Pesto's throughput is within a small factor (within TODOx on TPCC, TODOx on Auctionmark, and TODOx on Seats) of that of Peloton, an unreplicated SQL database that forms the basis of Pesto's execution engine.

-- **Main claim 2**: Basil achieves higher throughput and lower latency than both BFT baselines (>5x over TxHotstuff on TPCC, 4x on Smallbank, and close to 5x on Retwis; close to 4x over TxBFTSmart on TPCC, 3x on Smallbank, and 4x on Retwis).
+- **Main claim 2**: Pesto achieves higher throughput and lower latency than both BFT baselines (>5x over TxHotstuff on TPCC, 4x on Smallbank, and close to 5x on Retwis; close to 4x over TxBFTSmart on TPCC, 3x on Smallbank, and 4x on Retwis).

    All comparisons for claims 1 and 2 are made in the absence of failures.

-- **Main claim 3**: The throughput of correct clients in Basil is robust to simulated attack by Byzantine Clients.
-With 30% Byzantine clients, throughput experienced by correct clients drops by less than 25% in the worst-case.

 - **Supplementary**: All other microbenchmarks reported realistically represent Basil.